-WWF Journey to the Circle and Giants of Antarctica - Antarctica
+WWF Journey to the Circle and Giants of Antarctica (Ocean Endeavour) - Antarctica

 Join Intrepid and special guests from the World Wildlife Fund – Australia (WWF-Australia) on a 14-day expedition to the Antarctic Peninsula and Circle.
 Search the icy waters and white shores for whales and other creatures by day, then relax and enjoy an illuminating lecture program by night.
 Joining our regular team of Antarctic experts will be WWF-Australia scientists, sharing their insights into whale conservation while they conduct cutting edge research on these underwater giants.
 And that’s just the icing on this Antarctic cake.
 This adventure offers you the chance to explore Antarctica’s barren beauty on foot and by Zodiac, to encounter penguin rookeries, sight leopard seals and marvel at towering glaciers as they calve right before your eyes.

 GROUP SIZE : MIN 1 MAX 200

 START : Ushuaia

 END : Ushuaia

 Validity : 01 NOV 2022 To 31 MAR 2023

 Welcome to Ushuaia, Argentina, the world’s southernmost city.
 You’ll be briefed at the hotel tonight on the journey and details for tomorrow’s embarkation, but if you happen to arrive early there are a surprising amount of ways to entertain yourself at ‘the End of the World’.
 Check out the Museo Maritimo to brush up on the region’s history, or take a stroll down Avenida San Martin if you’re after any last-minute essentials before departing.
 Oh, and did we mention this is Argentina – if all else fails, head to a local restaurant to get your fill of red wine and steak.